OpenNebula/addon-storpool/configuration_tips.md

 ### Extras

 !!!Warning!!!
-These features are changing the defalt behavior of OpenNebula and should be used only when the VM has only StorPool backed images - both SYSTEM and IMAGE datastores are with StorPool MAD.
+These features are changing the defalt behavior of OpenNebula and should be used only when the StorPool addon is used for both SYSTEM and IMAGE datastores.

 #### VM snapshots